oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 connection: keep-alive
 ```

-The code has generated an error, if we look at the logs in the Console tab we'll see the details
+The code has generated an error, if we look at the logs in the Console tab we'll see the details.

 ```